Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

  ### Acknowledgment

-  - The game was inspired and a part of the code was learned from Web Dev Junkie.
+  - The game was inspired by and a part of the code was learned from Web Dev Junkie.
   - Google Maps were taken from developres.google.com

  ### Media